JohnHarfordsonk/poker-game/README.md

 <h1>A notice</h1>

-this is basic code, please if any notice or ideas to upgrade the code tell me.
+this is basic code, please if you have any notice or ideas to upgrade the code tell me.
 I will so happy to that